PhD in Environmental Health

 Doctoral Registration

-In addition to the School’s residency requirement, full-time doctoral students in the Department must register on a continuous basis for a minimum of 16-credits each academic term.
-Registration is not required during the summer* or interim sessions and tuition funding is typically not provided for these terms.
+In addition to the School’s residency requirement, full-time doctoral students in the Department must register on a continuous basis for a minimum of 16 credits each academic term and 12 credits of Summer Thesis Research during the Summer term.
+Registration is not required during the interim sessions, and tuition funding is typically not provided for these terms.
 All students are required to discuss course registration with their adviser prior to the start of each term.
 Full-time students who fail to register by the published deadlines during a regular academic term will incur a late registration fee from the School that must be paid by the student.
 If a student still does not register after the add/drop deadline for the term, they will be considered withdrawn by the School and the Department.
-Note: Some students will be registered by the Department during the summer term for administrative purposes; however, this registration does not imply that didactic courses will be funded.

 Assessment of Progress